Universal K-matrices for quantum Kac-Moody algebras: Drinfeld-Jimbo quantum groups

-In this section we review the basic theory of Drinfeld--Jimbo quantum groups \cite{Dr85,Dr86,Dr90,Ji86a,Lus94}.
-Furthermore we recall the notion of the Drinfeld--Lusztig pairing and discuss some properties of the universal R--matrix.
-Crucially for the present work, we define two versions of category $\mc O$ (one associated to the upper and one to the lower nilpotent subalgebra).
+In this section we review the basic theory of Drinfeld-Jimbo quantum groups \cite{Dr85,Dr86,Dr90a,Ji86,Lus94}.
+In particular, we discuss the factorization properties of the universal R-matrix and we define (highest and lowest weight) category $\mc O$ representations.